Hands up if you think spinning bears no resemblance to cycling outside and has zero benefits for a real-life cyclist?

 After 30 minutes, my heart rate had soared into the relentless mid 190s multiple times and I felt as though I was verging on a metamorphosis into a puddle of salty water.

-Needless to say, it was with relief that I clamoured off the bike, and with a new found respect for the sultans of spin.
+Needless to say, it was with relief that I clambered off the bike, and with a new-found respect for the sultans of spin.

 Spinning, in the sense of a traditional spin class such as this, is absolutely not the same as outdoor cycling and performed without outdoor riding wouldn’t be ideal for a bike racer.
 I also wouldn’t advise sporadic spinning, because the new muscles used will impact on the rest of your riding week.
 However, I can certainly see a place for a bi-weekly session, used to strengthen the core and work on leg speed, alongside normal routines on the turbo and outside.